Goodness5/aquafund-smartcontract/docs/src/contracts/factory.md

     return receipt;
   } catch (error) {
     if (error.message.includes('UnauthorizedAccess')) {
-      throw new Error('You do not have permission to create projects');
+      throw new Error('You do not have PROJECT_CREATOR_ROLE.
+Contact an admin to grant you this role.');
     }
     throw error;
   }
 }

-// Usage
-await createProject(
+// Usage: NGO with PROJECT_CREATOR_ROLE creates a project
+// The projectAdminAddress can be the NGO's own address or a different address await createProject(
-  '0x...', // Admin address
-  10,      // 10 ETH funding goal
+  '0x...', // Project admin address (will manage this specific project) 10,      // 10 ETH funding goal
   'Qm...'  // IPFS hash of project metadata
 );
 ```

+### Understanding Project Admin

+The `projectAdminAddress` passed to `createProject()` becomes the **project admin** for that specific project.
+This admin can:
+- Release funds from the project
+- Submit evidence
+- Update project status
+- Issue refunds

+**Note:** The project admin is different from:
+- The factory admin (has `ADMIN_ROLE`)
+- The project creator (has `PROJECT_CREATOR_ROLE`)

+The project admin only has control over the specific project they were assigned to.

 ## Token Management